 Prior to 2007, Sandy Lake Lift Station (SLLS) received all of the wastewater flow of the city.
 In 2007, a project was completed that created a bypass from the Deforest Lift Station directly to the TRA metering station allowing us to keep SLLS the same size at the time.
-During the floods of

-2015, the Sandy Lake Lift Station was under more than 3 feet of water and within inches of being compromised and inoperable until the floodwaters subsided.
+During the floods of 2015, the Sandy Lake Lift Station was under more than 3 feet of water and within inches of being compromised and inoperable until the floodwaters subsided.
 The Public Works department was able to create a berm to protect the lift station during the flood.

-Staff is currently in the process of negotiating a contract with Alan Plummer Associates to perform a capacity analysis and conceptual design of the lift station rehabilitation/reconstruction.
+Phase I of this project will include recommendations, options and preliminary design for the reconstruction of the lift station.
 Some of the upgrades to the site will include raising the lift station out of the potential floodwaters including the driveway and electrical panel.
 The current site is a wet pit/dry pit configuration where the dry pit is more than 25 feet below grade and requires continuous ventilation, which can be a safety concern.
 That would be replaced with a wet well configuration with submersible pumps, similar to the Deforest Lift Station.
 A permanent generator would be added, there is currently a portable generator.
 New flow meters on the incoming mains and the discharge main would be replaced.
 The rehabilitation will include adding new instrumentation and monitoring to allow us real time data of the site, which includes monitoring of pumps, inflow, discharge, well level, electricity, generator status and site security.
 The odor control units would also be replaced.
 The rehabilitated lift station will provide a useful life of 30-40 years with proper maintenance.
-Staff will be bringing a contract for consideration of approval for the capacity analysis and conceptual design to a future council meeting.
+Phase II will be the detailed design, bid phase and construction phase services once phase I is complete.